Vitzual/Vectorio-Classic/README.md

 # Contributing
 If you're interested in contributing, please make sure you understand the following rules / guidelines.

+- When you make a contribution, you are giving me (Ben Nichols) ownership whatever it may be. (code/art/sounds etc)
 - Any PR's that contain Unity object changes will be denied.
 (Instead, please send me a link to your branch.)
-- Any PR's that contain external Unity assets will be denied, no matter what.
-- When you make a contribution, you are giving me (Ben Nichols) ownership whatever it may be. (code/art/sounds etc)
-- Depending on your contribution, you may or may not be listed in the credits of the game.
 - Always check the Trello board before making a contribution, as it may already be in the works.
+- NEVER use any sort of external Unity asset.
+Due to licensing reasons, I cannot accept it!

 **Tutorials coming soon!**